 The 1970 model had a ridiculous engine that produced 450 horsepower.
 That was enough to get it to 60 mph in 5.4 seconds, and it could hit a max speed of 142 mph.
 Just five years after the Shelby rocked the racing world, this street vehicle was outperforming it in every respect.
 That’s how fast cars improved in the era.

 1969 Baldwin-Motion GT Corvette

-We’re back to ‘69 again, and for good reason.
+We’re back to ‘69 again, and for a good reason.
 Corvettes were arguably the first American car series that could be called muscle cars.
 There are countless classics from the decades of Corvette performance.
 The ‘69 is definitely among them, but the Baldwin-Motion GT takes things up a notch.
-This was a limited series modification of the Corvette, and the man who invented Corvettes called it his favorite.
+The Baldwin-Motion GT was a limited series modification of the Corvette, and the man who invented Corvettes called it his favorite.

 This thing was a monster.
 With 600 horses on a V8, it could hit 60 in just 4.4 seconds, and it reached a max speed of 150 mph.
-If you’re inspired by this classic, you might want to rethink trying to buy one.
+If this classic inspires you, you might want to rethink trying to buy one.
 Only 12 were ever built.
 You can imagine how hard it would be to acquire one of them.

 2020 Ford Mustang Shelby GT350

 In case you thought this list was limited to classic muscle, it isn’t.
 Some of the old cars still hold up by modern standards, which is impressive.
 Ford, a few years ago, decided to revive the Shelby GT350.
 That revival didn’t disappoint, and the latest model has the highest specs of the series so far.